EmbeddedSystemClass/Truck_Project1/README.md

 Then I can close the lid on the laptop, put it under the seat and use the keypad to navigate<br />
 the 10 buttons on the bottom.
 The button called 'Call Home' will connect to the Home Server<br />
 and then I can go back in the garage and while the engine is warming up, set config parameters<br />
-and control the lights, blower and shut off the engine for what it's worth.<br />
+and control the lights, blower and shut off the engine for what it's worth.
+The picture shows<br />
+the home server on the lower-right and the status window of the client (running on my desktop)<br />
+on the upper-left.
+The blue window on the upper-right is just a tty connected to an extra comm port<br />
+on the TS-7200 which just shows debug messages.
+The messages scrolling on the edit boxes are from<br />
+clicking on the buttons on the home server.
+The main purpose of the home server is to set configuration<br />
+parameters which get saved to a file on the TS-7200.<br />